Partner with MetroBridge

 Project Timeline

-• The Fall Semester runs from September until December break.
-A student-led presentation is typically held in December, with final deliverables completed in January.
+- The Fall Semester runs from September until December break.
+A student-led presentation is typically held in December, with final deliverables completed in December or January.

-• The Spring Semester runs from late January until early May.
-A student-led presentation is typically held in April or May, with final deliverables completed in June.
+- The Spring Semester runs from late January until late April or early May.
+A student-led presentation is typically held in April or May, with final deliverables completed in May.

 Partner Requirements